getify/You-Dont-Know-JS/types & grammar/ch5.md

 Here, `c = 42` is evaluated to `42` (with the side-effect of assigning `42` to `c`), then `b = 42` is evaluated to `42` (with the side effect of assigning `42` to `b`), and finally `a = 42` is evaluated (with the side-effect of assigning `42` to `a`).

 **Note:** A common mistake developers make with chained assignments is like `var a = b = 42`.
 While this looks like the same thing, it's not.
 If that statement were to happen without there also being a separate `var b` (somewhere in the scope) to formally declare `b`, then `var a = b = 42` would not create the `b`.
-Depending on `strict` mode, that'd either be an error or creating an accidental global (see the *"Scope & Closures"* title of this series).
+Depending on `strict mode`, that'd either be an error or creating an accidental global (see the *"Scope & Closures"* title of this series).

 Another scenario to consider: